 Banks are generally a tough nut to crack.
 They require an airtight business plan and excellent credit scores before they even look at your application.
 They might also demand that you invest your own money before they do.
 And when they do, they might lend against security, like your house or your pension.
 Needless to say, tread carefully; remember the wendy in the caravan park?
 Luckily there are many other support structures and investment options available.
 If you don’t have assets to borrow against, try speaking to your bank about getting an advance or cession on your debtor’s book.
 It basically means you get an advance from the bank against orders with purchase order numbers.
 It comes at quite a high price though and it’s obviously only applicable to existing businesses that want to expand.

 Banks are quite ironic.
 When you have money they want to give you more.
 When you need money they refuse to lend you any because the risk is too high.
 Angel investors are a different kettle of fish.
 They like risk, as long as they can benefit from it.
 They’re normally attracted by high-growth companies with good cash flow.
 Before you even think about finding an investor make sure you’ve aced your business plan or that you have a decent pitch deck.
 Bplans has an insightful article on the ins and outs of pitch decks and business plans.
-The Halo Business Angel Network (HBAN) is responsible for the development of angel syndicates across Ireland.
+The The Angel Investment Network is responsible for the development of angel syndicates across the UK.
 Head on over to these sites with a cuppa.
 You might come away with an angel.

 It works the same as angel investors, except that the money comes from a crowd, not an individual investor.
 Some of the crowdfunding websites offer the option of “selling it forward”, where people buy your product with pre-orders before you’ve made it.
 That way you can access the capital to produce your groundbreaking idea.
 Needless to say, you need to make the product with the money.
 At the heart of all the crowdfunding and lending campaigns is a succinct ‘elevator pitch‘.
 It’s basically a summary of what your idea is, how you want to execute it, what the benefits or potential income would be for any investor, and why they should spend their children’s heritage on making your idea happen.
 Companies normally have a target amount they want to raise.
 If you get there, you get the money.
 If you don’t, well… you don’t.

-Some of the most popular crowdfunding platforms are Kickstarter, Indiegogo, AngelList, Kiva, and Accion.
+Some of the most popular crowdfunding platforms are Crowdcube, Kickstarter, Indiegogo, AngelList, Kiva Zip, and Accion.
 They all cater to different kinds of businesses and have different fees.
-You’ll have to do some research to find the investor that will take your idea and give it wings.
+You’ll have to do some research to find the investors that will take your idea and give it wings.

 If you sell a service like web design or photography, your timelines to get funding are quite different to companies that produce products.
-We’ll discuss funding avenues and how fast you can access them in our next blog.
-Watch this space.
+We’ll discuss funding avenues and how fast you can access them in our next blog post.